« I’ve had several lives »

 This new life as INDOLORE has already brought me back to America, to SXSW again, to California, to Great Britain, playing amazing festivals, meeting fantastic people.
 I feel so lucky and grateful.
 The « Positive Girls » EP has hit more than 200 000 streams on all digital platforms, it’s pure joy!

-I’m now about to take off to Iceland where I’ll have the huge privilege to record in a magical place : @ Sundlaugin studio, home to the amazing Icelandic band Sigur Rós.
+I’m just back from Iceland where I had the huge privilege to record in a magical place : Sundlaugin studio, home to the amazing Icelandic band Sigur Rós.

 To be continued…